- What Is a Non-Disclosure Agreement?

 - Wyoming

-NDAs do not apply to public knowledge or independently developed information.
-Furthermore, they don’t protect information the recipient already had permission to disclose.
+- Exclusions: NDAs do not apply to public knowledge, independently developed information, or data the recipient already had permission to share.

 How to Create a Non-Disclosure Agreement